im-kaami/PSuP-Lab-Solutions/Lab01/README.md

-# Lab 01 – Basic Console Programming in C#
+# 💻 Lab 01 – Basic Programming Concepts

-This lab focuses on practicing fundamental programming skills using C#.
-The tasks range from simple input/output operations to conditionals, arithmetic calculations, string handling, and basic algorithm design.
-All solutions are implemented in a single `.cs` file using `#region` blocks to separate each task clearly.
+This lab introduces fundamental C# programming through console-based tasks, covering input/output, string handling, math operations, conditionals, cursor control, and basic logic.
+Each task is wrapped in `#region` blocks for clarity.

 ---

-## 📝 Tasks Covered
+## ✅ Tasks Overview

-### 1. Integer Input/Output
-Prompt and display two integers from the user.

-### 2. Arithmetic Operations
-Perform and print sum, difference, product, quotient, and modulus of two numbers.

-### 3. Greeting the User
-Ask the user's name and greet them with a custom message.

-### 4. Age Calculator
-Ask for the user's year of birth and calculate their current and next year's age.

-### 5. BMI Calculator
-Take height (m) and weight (kg) as input, then calculate and display the BMI using:

-### 6. Time Formatting
-Convert a duration in seconds into a `minutes:seconds` format.

-### 7. Password Confirmation
-Prompt the user to enter and confirm a password.
-Display a success message if they match, otherwise show an error.

-### 8. Hidden Password Input
-Modify Task 7 so that the password input is masked using `*`, and supports backspace for corrections.

-### 9. Arithmetic Operation Symbol
-Ask the user for two numbers and an operator (`+`, `-`, `*`, `/`), then perform and display the result.

-### 10. Basic Expression Evaluator
-Evaluate simple expressions like `18 / 3`.

-### 11. Reverse Polish Notation Evaluator
-Evaluate complex expressions using proper parentheses, e.g.:

-### 12. Number to Text
-Ask for a number between 0–9 and print its textual representation.
-Display an error for invalid input.

-### 13. Vowel or Consonant
-Take a single letter as input and check whether it is a vowel or consonant.

-### 14. Pipe Filling Problem
-Given a tank volume and flow rates through two pipes, calculate how full the tank is after `T` hours of simultaneous flow.
+### 1️⃣ Task 1 – Hello World
+📢 Display "Hello, World!" on the screen.
+End the program when the user presses Enter.

 ---

+### 2️⃣ Task 2 – Console Customization
+🖥️ Modify the console using:
+- `Console.Clear()`
+- `Console.WindowWidth / WindowHeight`
+- `Console.BackgroundColor`, `Console.ForegroundColor`
+- `Console.SetCursorPosition()`, `Console.CursorVisible`

+---

+### 3️⃣ Task 3 – Greet by Name
+👋 Ask for the user's name and greet them using their input.

+---

+### 4️⃣ Task 4 – Age Calculator
+📅 Ask for the user's year of birth and display how old they will be next year.

+---

+### 5️⃣ Task 5 – BMI Calculator
+⚖️ Input height (meters) and weight (kg), then compute BMI:

+---

+### 6️⃣ Task 6 – Time Formatter
+⏱️ Convert seconds into `minutes:seconds` format (e.g., `123 → 2:03`).

+---

+### 7️⃣ Task 7 – Password Confirmation
+🔐 Ask the user to enter a password twice and confirm if both entries match.

+---

+### 8️⃣ Task 8 – Hidden Password Input
+🔒 Enhance password entry from Task 7:
+- Show `*` instead of characters
+- Allow deletion via Backspace

+---

+### 9️⃣ Task 9 – Arithmetic with Symbol
+➗ Ask for two numbers and an operator, then perform the specified operation (`+`, `-`, `*`, `/`).

+---

+### 🔟 Task 10 – Two-Operand Expression Evaluator
+🧠 Parse and compute expressions like: `18 / 3`, `4 * 5`.

+---

+### 1️⃣1️⃣ Task 11 – Full Expression Evaluator
+📚 Evaluate properly bracketed expressions like:

+---

+### 1️⃣2️⃣ Task 12 – Number to Text
+🔢 Ask for a number (0–9) and print its name in text (e.g., `9 → nine`).

+---

+### 1️⃣3️⃣ Task 13 – Tank Filling Problem
+🚰 Given:
+- Tank volume `V`
+- Flow rates `R1`, `R2`
+- Time `T`

+Calculate how full the tank is after both pipes run for `T` hours:

+---

 ## 🛠️ How to Run

-1. Open `Lab01.cs` in Visual Studio or any C# editor.
+1. Open `Lab01.cs` in Visual Studio or VS Code.
-2. Build and run the program.
-3. Uncomment the relevant `#region` block to test each task individually.
+2. Use `#region` blocks to toggle each task on/off.
+3. Run the program and interact via the terminal.

 ---

-## 🧾 Notes
+## 📌 Notes

-- All input is taken using `Console.ReadLine()`.
+- All inputs are read using `Console.ReadLine()`
-- Outputs are printed with `Console.WriteLine()`.
+- Outputs are displayed with `Console.WriteLine()`
-- Each task is modularized using `#region` directives for clarity and easy navigation.
+- Tasks are modular and can be run/tested independently